-While allergies amount to almost 30 percent of precipitation of asthma in adults, obesity also plays a strong role in adult onset asthma.
-Based on the trend and general observation, women over 2o years of age are more likely to develop this medical condition.
+While allergies amount to almost 30 per cent of precipitation of asthma in adults, obesity also plays a strong role in adult-onset asthma.
+Based on the trend and general observation, women over 20 years of age are more likely to develop this medical condition.

 Unlike children who often experience intermittent asthma symptoms in response to allergy triggers or respiratory infections, adults with newly diagnosed asthma generally have persistent symptoms.
 Daily medications may be required to keep asthma under control.”